Introduction: The Unsolved Murder of Leopold Roy

 On August 2, 2006, the Minister of Justice ordered that the Ontario Court of Appeal reopen Romeo’s case.
 The judges heard evidence to determine why Detective McCombie’s 1968 report giving Romeo a verified alibi for the time of the murder had never been disclosed to his lawyer.

-Regardless of what exactly happened in the sloppy police investigation, it was perfectly clear that the Crown prosecutor had a copy of the April 1968 report, which was never disclosed to Mr. Cogan, Romeo’s lawyer.
+Regardless of what exactly happened because of a sloppy police investigation, it was abundantly clear that the Crown prosecutor had a copy of the April 1968 report, which was never disclosed to Arthur Cogan, Romeo’s lawyer.
 As a result, Mr. Cogan was unable to use the report – which, as noted by Justice Moldaver, “would have been gold in his hands” – to cross-examine the officers about Romeo’s alibi.
-Therefore if Mr. Cogan had known about the report, Romeo’s trial would likely have gone very differently, and Romeo probably would not have spent the following three decades in prison.
+Therefore if Mr. Cogan had known about the report, Romeo’s trial would likely have gone very differently, and Romeo probably would not have spent three decades in prison.

 The Court of Appeal overturned Romeo’s conviction and ordered a new trial.
 However, the Crown withdrew the murder charge against Romeo on April 29, 2010, since there was no reasonable chance that the new trial would result in his conviction.
 Coincidentally, April 29 is Romeo’s birthday: his name was finally cleared on the day he turned 71.
 After the charges were withdrawn, he told reporters that he “got an apology from the judge, which was a gift” that he was “not expecting.”
 “I’m 71 years old today,” he explained, “but I feel like I’m 21.”